Need for Speed: Underground: Gameplay

-Gameplay in Underground typically involves the player defeating opponents in an illegal street races in the fictional Olympic City (which was largely based on many real-life cities such as Vancouver, London, Paris, Los Angeles, New York City, and San Francisco.)
+Gameplay in Underground typically involves the player defeating opponents in illegal street races in the fictional Olympic City.
 The game introduces nitrous oxide for the first time in the series which can be used to boost the acceleration of the car for maximum speed; however, it can only be used once and cannot be used again until the player restarts the race.

 Game modes

 There are several game modes present in Underground: